myxomatozis/ecommerce-app/README.md

-# ModernStore - React Ecommerce App
+# The Folk - React Ecommerce App

 A modern, lightweight ecommerce application built with React, TypeScript, Tailwind CSS, and Supabase.